datageeq/HR-Attrition-Analysis/README.md

 ## Results
 Key findings from the logistic regression model are outlined in the coefficinets below:

- **Positive coefficients** = Highter chnaces of attrition
+ **Positive coefficients** denotes a highter chances of attrition
-   - OverTime (1.854874): Employees who work overtime are more likely to leave the company.
-This       is the most influential factor according to your model.
+   - *OverTime (1.854874):* Employees who work overtime are more likely to leave the company.
+This       is the most influential factor according to the logistic regression model.
    - YearsAtCompany (0.691612): Surprisingly, employees with more years at the company have a          higher likelihood of attrition.
 This might indicate burnout or lack of progression.
    - Department (0.681800): Certain departments have higher attrition rates.
 You might need to         investigate which departments are driving this and why.
    - MaritalStatus (0.607765): Marital status impacts attrition, with certain statuses possibly        correlating with higher attrition.
    - YearsSinceLastPromotion (0.475559): More years since the last promotion correlates with           higher attrition, indicating a potential issue with career progression.

-- **Negative cofficients** = Lower chance of attrition
+ **Negative cofficients** denotes a lower chance of attrition